 Do I need these exact foods to get the benefits?

 It’s too soon to say for sure, but Cochrane doubts that the trio of duckweed, walnuts, and green tea form some unique silver bullet against disease.
-“Even though we might not be able to draw the conclusion that these specific plant-based foods are helpful for everybody, I think it can still tell us there’s some good nutrition to be had in increasing how much of the plant-based foods you’re including,” she says.
+“Even though we might not be able to to draw the conclusion that these specific plant-based foods are helpful for everybody, I think it can still tell us there’s some good nutrition to be had in increasing how much of the plant-based foods you’re including,” she says.
 “For me, [this research] just reinforces that there are lots of benefits from plant-based foods.”

 In other words, if you can’t find duckweed products at your local supermarket—or if green tea and walnuts just aren’t your jam—other plant-based foods could conceivably provide similar benefits.